vycke/feo-css/docs/content/misc.md

 - `.ratio-vid`: sets the aspect ratio to 9/16.
 - `.ratio-auto`: sets the aspect ratio to `auto`.
 - `.ratio-square`: sets the aspect ratio to 1/1.

+## `nth-child`

+Feo CSS enables you to use the `--nth-child` custom property to determine the `nth-of-type` value.
+This is a numeric value going between 1 to 10, and can be used for various things.
+You will thank me later when you need it.